ricardoom/dominotrono/content/about/cv.md

 - Successfully oversaw a diverse range of web and interface design projects from concept, prototype to production.

-- Lead the experience and Interface design for NYPL’s Shared Collections, Staff Picks, and New Arrivals applications.
+- Lead the experience and interface design for NYPL’s Shared Collections, Staff Picks, and New Arrivals applications.

 - Directed and executed new visual and experience design for obtaining a library card.